libretro-mirrors/clove/README.md

     Features
     ========
-    - Scripting languages like: FH and Lua
+    - Scripting languages: FH and Lua
     - Can be used as a shared or static library.
     - Native C/C++ support.
     - Easy to learn and use api.